 by Kathrin Glastra, Heinrich Boell Foundation Brussels and Andreas Rüdinger, IDDRI

 Considering in particular the energy transition law, the French transition plan might very well be one of the most ambitious across Europe, including all the key ingredients and objectives of a coherent climate road-map.
 However, its implementation will prove to be increasingly difficult, with timing becoming one of the greater challenges.
-Indeed, after the great focus on energy and climate in the second half of 2015, many observers fear that both political attention and willingness to commit to strong policy measures might progressively decline before entering a standstill with the upcoming 2017 presidential and parliamentary elections.
-Six months after the COP 21, where does France stand in the implementation of its own energy transition strategy?
+Indeed, after the great focus on energy and climate in the second half of 2015, many observers feared that both political attention and willingness to commit to strong policy measures might progressively decline before entering a standstill with the 2017 presidential and parliamentary elections.
+After the COP 21, where does France stand in the implementation of its own energy transition strategy?

 Three main challenges can be outlined in this regard: the effective implementation of energy efficiency measures, initially coined as the “cornerstone of the French energy transition strategy”; the measures intended at reducing the consumption of fossil fuels, in the transport sector in particular; and most importantly, the adoption of a clear trajectory outlining the evolution of the energy mix until 2030, providing a coherent picture of how the different objectives should be achieved over time.